christianhaitian/PortMaster/ports.md

 Title="Blues_Brothers ."
 Desc="A rewrite of the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
 You can add your own full game Amiga or Dos files to the ports/bluesbrothers/gamedata folder." porter="Jetup" locat="Blues%20Brothers.zip" runtype="rtr"

+Title="Blues_Brothers:_Jukebox_Adventure ."
+Desc="A rewrite of the Blues Brothers game engine developed by Titus Interactive.
+Includes the demo files.
+You can add your own full game Dos files to the ports/bbda/gamedata folder." porter="Jetup" locat="BBJA.zip" runtype="rtr"

 Title_F="Bugdom ."
 Desc="This is Pangea Software's Bugdom updated to run on modern operating systems.
 Use the touchscreen to navigate the UI." porter="brooksytech" locat="Bugdom.zip" runtype="rtr"

 Title="Cannonball ."
 Desc="This is the libretro port of the OutRun game engine recreation written by Chris White in 2014.
 Add the OutRun Revision B ROMs into /ports/cannonball/gamedata folder. " porter="Christian_Haitian" locat="Cannonball.zip"